Expedia launches ChatGPT-powered travel planning tool

 It was, however, able to list top attractions in Mexico's capital city.

-So-called large language models like ChatGPT are also known to spit out information that varies in its usefulness, depending on how it's prompted.
-For this reason, companies are hiring so-called prompt engineers to better train AI and figure out how to speak to it for optimal results.
+So-called large language models like ChatGPT are also known to spit out information that varies in its usefulness, depending on how the request for information is posed, or prompted.
+For this reason, companies are hiring so-called prompt engineers to figure out how to speak to AI-tools for optimal results.

 for more features.